atk4/data/docs/persistence/sql/expressions.md

 The method will return an array with string and params.

 :::{php:method} render()
-Converts :php:class:`Expression` object to an array with string and params.
+Converts {php:class}`Expression` object to an array with string and params.
 Parameters are replaced with :a, :b, etc.
 :::